 How Much Protein Should You Eat Per Meal?

-Studies have shown that muscle synthesis is maximized in most individuals consuming 20-25 grams of high-quality protein (2).
+Studies have shown that muscle synthesis is maximized in most individuals consuming 20-25 grams of high-quality protein.
 Anything greater is thought to be used for energy or trans-aminated to form other compounds.
+Therefore, recent recommendations encourage eating high protein meals consisting of 20-30 grams of high-quality protein spread throughout 3-4 meals per day, as it can help with digestion and absorption.

 High Protein Foods: Animal Products

-Animal products are considered to be “high biological value” because they contain a higher amount of essential amino acids – which are the building blocks of protein.
+Protein from animal products are considered to be “high biological value” because they contain a higher amount of essential amino acids – which are the building blocks of protein.
+Using this list as a guide will help with high protein meal prep and planning.

 High Protein Foods: Plant-Based